-There are a number of cases before the Courts in which the Data Protection Commission is engaged which no provision has been made in these accounts.
+There are a number of cases before the Courts in which the Data Protection Commission is engaged and for which no provision has been made in these accounts.
 The Data Protection Commission does not comment on ongoing litigation.
+There are a number of cases where costs have been awarded against the DPC, however the value of these costs are not known at present.